 Most PhD students, 77 percent, are satisfied with the study and work environment, but almost a fourth of all PhD students (23 percent) are not and five of these (8 percent) are outright dissatisfied, cf. table 23.
 No matter the standard, the share of PhD students who are not satisfied with the work environment is rather high - too high.
-However, as in the
+However, as in the case with the question on the extent to which "the department has been doing enough to assist you in your PhD study" the PhD students who are "not very satisfied" or "dissatisfied" with the study and working environment is particularly widespread at one department; it is not the general perception.

 In general, the relationship to fellow PhD students is good.
 86 percent have a good relationship to their colleagues at the department - most of them both socially and academically, and an additional 9 percent find the relationship with fellow PhD students reasonable (table 23).
 Five percent - three respondents - find the relationship 'not good'.
-Still, the association between the assessment of the general work and study environment on the one hand and of the relationship with fellow PhD students is rather strong 0.53 and strongly significant (p < 0.001)2.
+Still, the association between the assessment of the general work and study environment on the one hand and of the relationship with fellow PhD students is rather strong 0.53 and strongly significant $(p < 0.001)^2$.